arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ![General setup for two Portenta Machine Control devices with Ethernet Switch](assets/pmc_plcide_hardware_connection_eth.png)

-The setup uses an Ethernet switch that monitors Portenta Machine Control using the PLC IDE.
-This configuration not only links both Portenta Machine Control devices using the PLC IDE but also lets you employ a profile to observe information exchanges in real time.
-We recommend using an Ethernet switch for this tutorial to ensure optimal communication between devices and monitor in real-time.
+The setup uses an Ethernet switch to monitor the Portenta Machine Control devices with the PLC IDE.
+This configuration connects the devices and allows you to track information exchanges in real-time.
+This tutorial recommends using an Ethernet switch for this tutorial to ensure optimal device communication and monitor them in real-time.

 ### Workspace Pre-Configuration

-There are some considerations that you will need to understand beforehand for the proper use of Modbus TCP on Portenta Machine Control within PLC IDE.
-The following subsections will help briefly explain such aspects.
+Some considerations must be understood beforehand for the proper use of Modbus TCP on the Portenta Machine Control within PLC IDE.
+The following subsections will briefly explain such aspects.

 #### PLC IDE Project Configuration & Licenses Management

-In any robust development environment, understanding the intricacies of project configuration and the nuances of license management is essential.
-The Arduino PLC IDE provides a unique blend of features tailored for industrial automation.
-Still, to employ them effectively, a solid foundation is indispensable.
+Understanding project configuration and license management is essential in any robust development environment.
+The Arduino PLC IDE offers a range of features designed for industrial automation, but using them effectively requires a solid foundation.

-We highly recommend reviewing [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license) before delving into the present tutorial.
+We highly recommend reviewing [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license) before going through the next steps.

 #### Portenta Machine Control Basic Configuration

-To establish Modbus TCP communication, identify the IP address assigned to each Portenta Machine Control device.
-When you connect the Portenta Machine Control to a computer using an RJ-45 cable via an Ethernet port with standard ethernet settings, it automatically obtains an IP address from the external *Dynamic Host Configuration Protocol (DHCP)* server.
-To locate these auto-assigned IP addresses, using tools like this [scanner](https://angryip.org/) can prove invaluable.
+Identify the IP address assigned to each Portenta Machine Control device to establish Modbus TCP communication.
+Connecting the Portenta Machine Control to a computer via an RJ-45 cable and an Ethernet port with standard settings will automatically assign an IP address from an external *DHCP* server.
+Tools like this [scanner](https://angryip.org/) can be useful for locating these auto-assigned IP addresses.

-It is also possible to assign a custom IP address with desired properties to the Portenta Machine Control using the __Ethernet.begin()__  method.
-This approach is handy when specific addresses need to be designated due to particular operational criteria.
-To achieve this, we will employ the sketch located in the `Resources` tab of the PLC IDE.
-An attached image offers an overview of the setup possibilities within the sketch.
+You can also assign a custom IP address to the Portenta Machine Control using the **Ethernet.begin()** method.
+This is helpful when you need specific addresses because of operational needs.
+To do this, we will use the sketch available in the `Resources` tab of the PLC IDE.
+The image below provides an overview of the setup options within the sketch.

 ![Portenta Machine Control Manual IP Configuration](assets/pmc_plcide_ipconfig.png)

-***The __Ethernet.begin(ip, dns, gateway, subnet)__ method will delay initialization for 60 seconds if either the RJ45 cable is not connected or the Ethernet properties, like the IP address, are misconfigured.
+***The __Ethernet.begin(ip, dns, gateway, subnet)__ method will delay initialization for 60 seconds if either the RJ-45 cable is not connected or the Ethernet properties, like the IP address, are misconfigured.
 This behavior can be modified with the __Ethernet.begin(NULL, ip, dns, gateway, subnet, connection_timeout)__ method by adjusting the `connection_timeout` argument.
 This parameter defines the timeout for establishing a Data Layer connection.***

 The IP address set for the Portenta Machine Control is essential for establishing and developing in the Arduino PLC IDE environment.
 To pair with the Portenta Machine Control device, activate the Modbus RTU feature and select the highest secondary USB port number by navigating to `On-line -> Set up communication`.